Oracle Corporation [ORCL] stock Resumed by Evercore ISI analyst, price target now $66

 Sponsored

-Oracle Corporation stock has also gained 0.92% of its value over the past 7 days.
-However, ORCL stock has inclined by 3.64% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 10.24% and gained 3.31% year-on date.
+Oracle Customer Experience applications to enhance fan experience and engagement for Red Bull Racing Honda enthusiasts around the world.

+Over the last 12 months, ORCL stock rose by 42.75%.
+The one-year Oracle Corporation stock forecast points to a potential upside of 1.52.
+The average equity rating for ORCL stock is currently 2.50, trading closer to a bullish pattern in the stock market.

-The market cap for ORCL stock reached $194.10 billion, with 2.91 billion shares outstanding and 1.80 billion shares in the current float.
-Compared to the average trading volume of 11.94M shares, ORCL reached a trading volume of 10169767 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $200.38 billion, with 2.91 billion shares outstanding and 1.80 billion shares in the current float.
+Compared to the average trading volume of 12.12M shares, ORCL stock reached a trading volume of 15122067 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Evercore ISI have made an estimate for Oracle Corporation shares, keeping their opinion on the stock as In-line, with their previous recommendation back on March 22, 2021.
 While these analysts kept the previous recommendation, Credit Suisse raised their target price to Outperform.
 The new note on the price target was released on March 16, 2021, representing the official price target for Oracle Corporation stock.
 Previously, the target price had yet another raise from $82 to $93, while Monness Crespi & Hardt kept a Buy rating on ORCL stock.